ZiyuZhang/ziyuzhang.github.io/index.md

 University of Science and Technology of China, July 2011.
 * Cotangent complexes of moduli of sheaves and symplectic stacks,
 University of Missouri, June 2011.
+* DG algebras and formality,
+University of Mainz, November 2009.
 * Quadratic singularities of moduli spaces of sheaves on K3 surfaces,
 Ohio State University, February 2009.
 * Quadratic singularities of moduli spaces of sheaves on K3 surfaces,